Otmane-debug/Fullstack/README.md

-Run server in back folder using command : python3 manage.py runserver /n then /n
-Run react in front folder using command : npm start
+Run server in back folder using command  "python3 manage.py runserver", then, run react in front folder using command  "npm start"